mrphrazer/reverser_ai/README.md

 * `verbose`:  Enabling `verbose` mode provides detailed logs about the model and configuration settings.

-The default configuration prioritizes GPU performance and minimizes verbose output.
+The default configuration is designed to strike a balance between performance and resource usage, with a preference for GPU acceleration where feasible.
+Adjust these settings based on your specific hardware capabilities and the requirements of your reverse engineering tasks to achieve optimal performance.

 #### Binary Ninja